bytehunter-official/bytehunter-official/README.md

-# Hi 👋, I'm ByteHunter_Official
+# Hi 👋, I'm ByteHunter

-### A modest quasi-full-stack developer（一个谦虚的准全栈开发者）
+### A modest quasi-full-stack developer
+### I'm looking for internship opportunities and hope to be taken in by HR/Mentor.

 - 🔭 I am currently engaged in **AI development and training**.
 Additionally, for the **ACG content** I am passionate about, I have **redesigned my blog website** by referencing their **UI and visual design**.